Building Trust at Speed: Why National Scam Response Needs an End-to-End Solution

 By Kimmo Soramäki (FNA) & Curtis Matlock (Proto)

-During this discussion, joined by Francesca Hopwood Road from the BIS Innovation Hub London, and Benjamin Lee from Nexus Global Payments, the FNA and Proto founders focused on their recent collaboration to build trust in rapid consumer complaint systems and protect citizens from scams and financial abuse.
+During this discussion, joined by Francesca Hopwood Road from the BIS Innovation Hub London and Benjamin Lee from Nexus Global Payments, the FNA and Proto founders focused on their recent collaboration to build trust in rapid consumer complaint systems and protect citizens from scams and financial abuse.

 Despite years of progress in fraud detection, many countries still rely on fragmented, institution-by-institution approaches to scam response.
 These models depend on manual escalation, informal coordination between supervisory authorities, and call centre infrastructure that is not built for real-time action.
 As a result, both consumers and public institutions face unacceptable delays and losses.
 The gaps between victim reporting, institutional investigation, and funds recovery are often too wide to prevent harm.